Deep sea sport fishing off of Providenciales with Catchin' Caicos.

 Nassau grouper catch on a charter with Catchin' Caicos.
 Many types of great eating fish can be found around the Turks and Caicos, and restaurants are usually happy to prepare your catch.

-Fishing with one of the local and experienced tour companies definitely increases your likelihood of getting bites.
+Fishing with one of the local and experienced tour companies can increase your likelihood of getting bites.

-Generally, booking directly with a fishing company will offer the best rates.
-However, some resorts and hotels have arrangements with local water sports operators, and it may be possible to book a special through your accommodation.
-In any case, we advise doing a little online research so you’ll have an idea of the going rates.
+Generally, you can get the best rates by booking directly with a fishing company.
+However, some resorts and hotels have arrangements with local water sports operators that allow them to offer special rates.
+In any case, do a little online research ahead of time so you’ll have an idea of the going rates.

-Snacks, drinks, and all necessary fishing equipment are usually included on tours.
-Lunch is often complimentary on trips over half a day.
-Some excursions include a beach BBQ on a secluded cay to roast the day’s catch!
+Snacks, drinks, and all the necessary fishing equipment are usually included on tours.
+Lunch is often complimentary on full-day trips.
+Some excursions include a beach BBQ on a secluded cay, where you can grill your catch.

 Boat Cruises and Beach BBQs